Tankudoraiba/bin-chan/README.md

 ## Features

 1. **Temporary Text Sharing**: Users can submit and share text that will automatically expire after a set period (1 hour, 3 hours, 24 hours, or 7 days).
-2. **Custom URLs**: Users can optionally create a custom URL for the text they submit.
+2. **Custom URLs**: Users can optionally create a custom URL up to 40 characters for the text they submit.
 If no custom URL is provided, a random 8-character string is generated.
 3. **Text Size Limit**: Text submissions are limited to 6000 characters.
 4. **Automatic Expiry**: Text is automatically deleted from the database after its expiration time.
-5. **Alternate endpoint**: You can get the content of the share as plain text for cli aplications.
-Link changes to http://example.com/text/sharename
+5. **Alternate Endpoint**: Users can get the content of the share as plain text for cli aplications.
+Link changes to https://example.com/text/sharename
-6. **Password lock and encryption in database**: You can lock share with password.
-Additionaly it will be encrypted in database, in this way it will not be redable for server admin. you can pass password in curl if you need in cli.
-Link changes to http://example.com/text/sharename?password=pass
+6. **Password Lock and Encryption in Database**: Users can lock share with password.
+Additionaly it will be encrypted in database, in this way it will not be redable for server admin.
+Users can pass password in curl if they need it in cli with header, like this: curl -H "pswd: password" https://example.com/text/sharename

 ## How to Use the Bin-chan Website

 1. **Home Page**: